 Hostel Jobs, Hostel Management and HostelTravelJobs are all great places to find a job in a hostel, including paid work.
 For work exchanges only the membership based HelpX and Workaway networks and the free Staydu website mix hostel work in with a great many other ways around the world to work for board and accommodation.

-More cheap ways to volunteer can be found in our Free (or Cheap) Volunteer Work Abroad site.
+More cheap ways to volunteer can be found in our Free (or Cheap) Volunteer Work Abroad section.